Th3HoopMan/small-magic-box/src/pages/articles/top-11-most-anticipated-games-of-2022-ranked-as-of-january.md

 ![Starfield gameplay tease](/img/starfield_screen.png "Starfield gameplay tease")

 Unlike the previous 2 games on my list, I’m not positive Starfield will be a hit.
 It’s honestly a bit of a toss-up.
-Bethesda hasn’t released a single-player RPG in a *looong* time.
-They’re coming off the disaster launch that was Fallout 76.
+Bethesda hasn’t released a single-player RPG in a *looong* time and they’re coming off the disaster launch that was Fallout 76.
 People are starting to wonder, does Bethesda still have the stuff?

 The thing is, they have Todd Howard.
 That’s like having 13 seconds on the clock with Patrick Mahomes.
 Even though things seem like they could be shaky, there’s also certain confidence knowing they have an industry legend at the helm.

 I haven’t played an epic western RPG in so long.
-Cyberpunk 2077 was supposed to scratch that itch, but we all know how that went.
-So the weight falls on Starfield.
+Cyberpunk 2077 was supposed to scratch that itch, but we all know how that went, so the weight falls on Starfield.
 If I’m being honest, the fact that we’ve seen so little is why this is my most anticipated game right now.
 All of the teases and developer interviews are working exactly as intended.
-The fact that they called their shot and put a date on the game, during the pandemic, over a year before the release was just so sick.
+The fact that they called their shot and put a date on the game, during the pandemic, over a year before the release was just such a baller move.
 I can’t wait until we finally get our first deep dive into this game.

 ## **Honorable Mentions**